roboguy13/accelerate-examples/recursive-cond-transformation.md

 ## General concept and context

-For some given a recursive function `fun :: D -> C`, we want to separate out the recursive part and the non-recursive part.
+For some given a recursive function `fun :: D -> C`, we want to separate out the recursive part, non-recursive part and the conditional that determines when recursion should stop.
 This is particularly challenging when `D` and `C` are different types.
 We want to end up with

     fun_nonrec (while recursiveCond fun_rec initialValue)